and-yiannis/soscs/WebServers.rst

 Setting up PHP
 ==============
-* Make sure that the correct version of the Microsoft Visual C++ Redistributable for Visual Studio is installed for the version of the PHP that is being installed.
+* **Make sure that the correct version of the Microsoft Visual C++ Redistributable for Visual Studio is installed for the version of the PHP that is being installed.**.
+Next to the php version, you can see the required VC, (e.g. vc11, vc15, etc).
+Search for the Microsoft Visual C++ Redistributable for Visual Studio with this code and install it.
 * Download the PHP versions you want from http://windows.php.net/download.
 Choose the Non Thread Safe releases.
 * Create a folder to store the PHPs, e.g. :code:`C:\PHP`.
 * Make one folder for each php within there, e.g. :code:`C:\PHP\5.4`, :code:`C:\PHP\7.4` etc